mpampuch/pt_haplotype_resolving/README.md

 /home/mpampuch/pt_haplos_ont
 ```

-Organized it like this as per the PEPPER github instructions
+Organized it like this as per the PEPPER github instructions (misc folder not part of the instructions just added by me)

 ```
 (base) mpampuch@agrajag:~/pt_haplos_ont$ ls